PallaviSharma04/Bike-Store-Data-Analysis-SQL-Project/README.md

 - **Data Range** : Jan 2016 to Dec 2018

 ## Analytical Approach
-1.**Data Exploration**: Reviewed the relational schema and relationships.
+- **Data Exploration**: Reviewed the relational schema and relationships.
-2.**Query Development**: Formulated SQL queries to answer key business questions.
+- **Query Development**: Formulated SQL queries to answer key business questions.
-3.**Insight Extraction**: Interpreted query results to derive actionable insights.
+- **Insight Extraction**: Interpreted query results to derive actionable insights.
-4.**Reporting**: Compiled findings and recommendations into a structured format.
+- **Reporting**: Compiled findings and recommendations into a structured format.

 ## Data Schema
 The database consists of the following interconnected tables: